PicturElements/lib/README.md

 * **Code Style and Paradigms**

   Largely, the code in this repository follows the recommended style guide as imposed by ESLint, and in great parts the [Airbnb](https://github.com/airbnb/javascript) and [Google](https://google.github.io/styleguide/jsguide.html) JavaScript style guides.
-There are a number of deviations from these style guides, which are documented in the [Style Choices](#user-content-style-choices) section.
+There are a number of deviations from these style guides, which are documented in the [Stylistic Choices](#user-content-stylistic-choices) section.

   Code should have high cohesion and loose coupling.
 When within a single library, and moreso a single file, coupling is often slightly tighter.
 This is primarily done to keep the code compact and DRY.
 Libraries themselves, however, must never be tightly coupled.
 When applicable, the dependency inversion principle should be applied.
 The benefits of this are twofold; firstly, it increases flexibility and testability, and secondly, it potentially reduces the inherent dependency tree and bundle size of the package itself.